A guide to creating a project timeline

 Start by creating a timeline that is allocated for the completion of the whole project and then fill in the rest — add the tasks in accordance with their priority, assign them to the team members, include estimated time for each task, and mark the milestones.

-Pro tip: if you want to stay on top of tracking how much time employees spend on their tasks and how long it takes for a project to be finished or even estimate how much a project will cost, DeskTime’s tracking software is here to assist you.
+Pro tip: if you want to stay on top of tracking how much time employees spend on their tasks and how long it takes for a project to be finished or even estimate how much a project will cost, DeskTime’s automatic time tracking software is here to assist you.

 To sum up